VMGranite/gcp-infra-as-code/000_start_here/README.md

   environment is provisioned — often something like `qwiklabs-gcp-01-xxxxxxxx`.

 Write it down — you'll need it in every exercise folder.
+If none of the above turned up a project (e.g. `gcloud projects list` comes back empty), go to step 1 to create one, then come back here.

 ## 2. Authenticate